cdbrkfxrpt/RaceControl/README.md

 About
 ==
-If you've ever had to operate any vehicle carrying data on the CAN bus, there's a fair chance that you have been limited to closed source, limited capability tools with heavy and expensive licensing.
+If you've ever had to operate any vehicle carrying data on the CAN bus, there's a fair chance that you have been forced to use closed source, limited capability tools.
+This is my BSc project, maybe it can serve as the basis for something else, maybe you're just interested.
+Enjoy.

-Here, have a BSD license alternative.
+todo: licensing

 Install
 ==
-Like any python package.
+When it's done: `python setup.py install`

-`python setup.py install`
+Right now, it's still a work in progress.